Google is like Pinocchio; they both want to seem more human.

 And if you’re serious about ranking well for important keywords, your first foot forward is good keyword research.
 Yes.
 Keyword research.
 Those last two keyword research articles are almost a decade old.
 Don’t bother reading them.
 They’re there to underscore that “Stay relevant.” note.

 …Some say video is the future of SEO.
 Don’t worry, there’s plenty you can do to optimize video SEO, too.
+A little about that, and some other important nuggets in this post about what you can do to compliment SEO efforts.

 Dan Dreifort consults on UX and SEO for small large businesses, large small businesses, and non-profits.
 He doesn’t love working with large large businesses because he likes to quickly affect change.
 Is it ironic that those with the deepest pockets are often the slowest?
 Maybe.
-Final note: Do as I say, not as I do; there are way too many links in this blog post!
+Final note: Do as I say, not as I do; there are too many links in this blog post!